soroushesnaashari/soroushesnaashari.github.io/categories/projects.md

 <br>

 * ### `Weather Application (Jan 2025)`<br>
-This project contains the code for the [`Weather Web Application`](https://soroushesnaashari.github.io/Weather-App/), which you can find the information in detail in the [Web Application's](https://soroushesnaashari.github.io/categories/webapps/) section.
+This project contains the code for the [`Weather Web Application`](https://soroushesnaashari.github.io/Weather-App/).
+For more detailed information, visit the [Apps](https://soroushesnaashari.github.io/categories/apps/) section.
 You can access its code through the GitHub repository provided below:<br>
 [Repository on GitHub](https://github.com/soroushesnaashari/Weather)

 <br>

 * ### `Password Generator (Jan 2025)`<br>
-This project contains the code for the [`Password Generator Web Application`](https://soroushesnaashari.github.io/Password-Generator-App/), which you can find the information in detail in the [Web Application's](https://soroushesnaashari.github.io/categories/webapps/) section.
+This project contains the code for the [`Password Generator Web Application`](https://soroushesnaashari.github.io/Password-Generator-App/).
+For more detailed information, visit the [Apps](https://soroushesnaashari.github.io/categories/apps/) section.
 You can access its code through the GitHub repository provided below:<br>
 [Repository on GitHub](https://github.com/soroushesnaashari/Password-Generator)

 <br>